VinnyGor0/Game-/README.md

 - As a player, I want the matching cards to remain face up.
 - As a player, I want the non-matching cards to flip back face down.
 - As a player, I want to see my current score and time while playing.
-- As a player, I want to know when I have won the game.
+- As a player, I want to know when I have wgir on the game.
 - As a player, I want to be able to restart the game at any time.